arvelt/chrome-extension-translate/README.md

 Chrome extension, for google transelate.
 ---
 A shortcut for google transelate web page.
-In Chfomr apps.
+In Chrome apps.

 Install
 ---